tgorechowly/pouch/README.md

 ## Model Setup

-Models need to implement `Fuzz\MagicBox\Contracts\MagicBoxResource` before MagicBox will allow them to be exposed as a MagicBox resource.
+Models need to implement `Koala\Pouch\Contracts\PouchResource` before Pouch will allow them to be exposed as a Pouch resource.
 This is done so exposure is an explicit process and no more is exposed than is needed.

 Models also need to define their own `$fillable` array including attributes and relations that can be filled through this model.
 For example, if a User has many posts and has many comments but an API consumer should only be able to update comments through a user, the `$fillable` array would look like: